Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Wyoming Stats and Trends

-- This year, the Cowboys are winless ATS when entering a game as an underdog of 3.5 points or more.
+- This year, the Cowboys are winless against the spread when entering a game as an underdog of 3.5 points or more.

-- Wyoming's games this year have hit the over on two of four set point totals (50%).

 - Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 22.5 points.